NumEricR/my.dotjs.scripts/README.md

 You can find more informations on [defunkt's dotjs repository](https://github.com/defunkt/dotjs).

-## This repository
+## About this repository

 You will find here some scripts I've created for my own needs.
 Feel free to use them if you need :)

-My scripts have all been successfully tested on FF 5.0.1 / Mac OS.
+My scripts have been successfully tested on FF 5.0.1 / Mac OS.

 ## Browsers extensions